< Back to the Polytechnique Montréal portal

 Quantitative spectral quality assessment technique validated using intraoperative in vivo Raman spectroscopy measurements

-Frédérick Dallaire, Fabien Picot, Jean-Philippe Tremblay, Guillaume Sheehy, Émile Lemoine, Rajeev Agarwal, Samuel Kadoury, Dominique Trudel, Frédéric Lesage, Kevin Petrecca et Frédéric Leblond
+Frédérick Dallaire, Fabien Picot, Jean-Philippe Tremblay, Guillaume Sheehy, Émile Lemoine, Rajeev Agarwal, Samuel Kadoury, Dominique Trudel, Frédéric Lesage, Kevin Petrecca and Frédéric Leblond

 [img]